s-ball/pyimgren/README.md

 and `back` to rename them back to their original names.

-A Renamer is used to rename image names provided by a camera (commonly IMGxxxxx.JPG or DSCFyyyy.JPG into a name based on the time when the photography had been taken (as smartphones do).
+A Renamer is used to rename image names provided by a camera (commonly IMGxxxxx.JPG or DSCFyyyy.JPG) into a name based on the time when the photography had been taken (as smartphones do).
 That time is extracted from the exif tag of the picture.
 No rename occurs if the picture contains no exif time.
-Optionally, a number of minutes to add to the exif time can be given to process images from a camera that would have a wrong time..
+Optionally, a number of minutes to add to the exif time can be given to process images from a camera that would have a wrong time.

 A file named names.log is created in the folder to store the new names and the original ones, in order to be able to rename them back.